kapembe/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 #### Retrieving the identity provider's metadata file on Azure AD

-In Azure AD, the ipMetadata URL can be found under *Single sign-on > SAML Signing Certificate – App Federation Metadata Url*.
+In Azure AD, the ipMetadata URL can be found under *Single sign-on > SAML Certificates – App Federation Metadata Url*.

 #### Configuring DataMiner to import users and groups from Azure AD